Deep Partial Updating: Towards Communication Efficient Updating for On-device Inference: Additional Multi-Round Updating Results

-\sysname can reduce up to $88.2\%$ of the total communication cost on updating MLP and VGGNet even for only a single node.
+\sysname can reduce up to $88.2\%$ of the total communication cost even for a single node.
 Single node corresponds to the largest data size during edge-to-serve transmission per node, \ie the worst case.
 Moreover, \sysname tends to be more beneficial when the size of data transmitted by each node to the server becomes smaller.
-This is intuitive because in this case the server-to-edge communication cost (thus the reduction due to \sysname) dominants in the entire communication cost.
-For tasks with a large $S_d$, \sysname can still significantly save the total communication cost with a large number of nodes (\eg some mobile applications).
-For example, partial updating ResNet34 on ILSVRC12 can save over $50\%$ of the total communication cost in a 500-node sensing system.
+This is intuitive because in this case the server-to-edge communication (thus the reduction due to \sysname) dominants in the entire communication.